Finding off the beaten path things to do in Rome may sound like one of life’s great impossibilities. An oxymoron even.

 Indulge in an Aperitivo in Trendy Ostiense

-Rather than having your aperitivo among the tourists, head to trendy Doppio zeroo in the Ostiense neighborhood.
-This is a popular haunt among the Romans and serves up one of the best gourmet aperitivo buffets in town.
+For a more authentic aperitivo experience, head to trendy Doppio zeroo in the Ostiense neighborhood.
+This is a popular haunt among the Romans.
+It serves up one of the best gourmet aperitivo buffets in town.

 Head to Quadraro and Pigneto on a Quest for Quirky Graffiti

-Those interested in street art will love wandering through the neighbourhoods of Quadraro and Pigneto – home to the best and most extensive collection of graffiti in town.
+Those interested in street art will love wandering through the neighbourhoods of Quadraro and Pigneto.
+These districts are home to the best and most extensive collection of graffiti in town.

-Quadraro has a more somber past and a lot of the art pieces found here are political or symbolise freedom and peace.
-In 1944, the neighbourhood was raided by the Nazis and over 1000 people were sent to concentration camps in Poland and Germany from here.
+A lot of the art pieces here are political or symbolise freedom and peace.
+In 1944, the neighbourhood was raided by the Nazis.
+Over 1000 people were captured and sent to concentration camps in Poland and Germany.

 Hang Out in the Former Red Light District